-Ocean Jasper Properties Facts and Photos
+Ocean Jasper Properties, Facts and Photos

-2. Kabamby Ocean Jasper
+2. What is Ocean Jasper

-3. Ocean Jasper Properties
+3. Kabamby Ocean Jasper

 4. Article Pictures

-5. Shop for Ocean Jasper
+5. Shop Ocean Jasper

 What is Ocean Jasper?

-Also Known as Kabamby Ocean Jasper
+Kabamby Ocean Jasper

-The deposit where kabamby ocean jasper was first documented to have been found in the 1950's was incorrectly recorded as Kabamba which is central Madagascar.
-It should have been documented as Kabamby which is a remote location on the north west coast.
+The deposit where kabamby ocean jasper was first documented to have been found in the 1950's was incorrectly recorded as "Kabamba" which is central Madagascar.
+It should have been documented as "Kabamby" which is a remote location on the north west coast.